 A full tummy tuck requires a horizontally-oriented incision in the area between the pubic hairline and belly button.

-The shape and length of the incision will be determined by the amount of excess skin (but typically the incision travels at least from hip bone to hip bone).
-Once the abdominal skin is lifted, the underlying weakened abdominal muscles are repaired with a triple layer of sutures.
+The shape and length of the incision will be determined by the amount of excess skin.
+Once the abdominal skin is lifted, the underlying weakened abdominal muscles are repaired.

-A second incision around the navel is usually necessary to remove excess skin in the upper abdomen.
+A second incision around the navel may be necessary to remove excess skin in the upper abdomen.

 The upper abdominal skin is pulled down like a window shade.
 The excess skin is trimmed and the remaining skin is sutured together.
 A new opening for the belly button is created.
 The belly button is popped through to the surface and sutured into position.

 Your tummy tuck will result in a flatter, firmer abdominal contour that is more proportionate with your body type and weight.
-Final results are not evident for up to 4-6 months, but within a few weeks you will notice a much slimmer abdomen.
+Get more information about tummy tuck results.

 Yes-Abdominoplasty needs to be performed with the patient asleep.